-12.1 This area is the main focus for residential growth.
+This area is the main focus for residential growth.
 The location is considered suitable for this focus because it provides easy access to the town centre and will also be close to the existing schools and the proposed education zone and leisure provision.

-Land south of Mount Pleasant
+The site to the south of Mount Pleasant was granted a planning consent during the preparation of this Plan and construction commenced during 2016.